Asymptotic localization of symbol correspondences for spin systems and sequential quantizations of $S^2$: Sequential quantizations and asymptotic localization

 Still, nothing has been explicitly said about the sequence of spaces which are acted upon by the operator sequences $\mathbf F^{w}$ and $\widetilde{\mathbf{F}}^{w}$ defined above for $f\in C^{\infty}_{\mathbb C}(S^2)$.
 In order to explore concrete representations of the sequential quantizations $\mathbf F^{w}, \widetilde{\mathbf{F}}^{w}\in\textswab{M}$, we start with the following proposition, which was set out by Bargmann \cite{barg}.

 \begin{definition}[\cite{barg1, barg, seg}] Let $\mathcal H_{ol2}$ denote the space of holomorphic functions in $2$ complex variables.
-We shall denote by $\mathcal H_{ol2}^{2\mu}$ the Hilbert space of bi-holomorphic functions that are $L^2$-integrable with respect to the inner product
+We shall denote by $\mathcal H_{ol2}^{2\mu}$ the Hilbert space of holomorphic functions that are $L^2$-integrable with respect to the inner product

 where $u=(u_1,u_2)\in\mathbb C^2$ and

 with \ $u\overline{u}=u_1\overline{u}_1+u_2\overline{u}_2$ , $dud\overline{u}= du_1\wedge du_2\wedge d\overline{u}_1\wedge d\overline{u}_2$ . \end{definition}

 \begin{proposition}[\cite{barg}] The inner product defined by (\ref{invinnp})-(\ref{muu}) is invariant under the standard action of $SU(2)$ on $\mathbb C^2$.
 Under this action, we have the splitting: